ShishirShekhar/penguin_app/README.md

 # penguin_app

 ## 📃 Intro
-This web app allows a user to explore and visualize census data
+This web app allows a user to explore about different species of penguin.

 ## ‼ Dependencies